TECH3015/lectures/lecture-03.md

 ---

-## Questions?
+## Final Questions?

-Ask now, no crowding around
+No crowding around the
-the podium after, please!
+podium after, please!